TeleAI-mcp/advanced-project-planner-yxtf/README.md

-# advanced-project-planner-yxtf
+# Advanced Project Planner Yxtf

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.